Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 To make a vase or jar, a potter needs the following materials: clay, a potter’s wheel and a plan or purpose for the creation.
 But the clay must be of the right consistency and moisture content.
 Too dry, the clay won’t hold its form and will tend to crumble.
 The moisture provided for the clay in the scripture analogy represents the Holy Spirit, which allows the potter to work and shape the clay.

-Earthen clay is appropriate choice of illustration for the apostles and prophets, since we see that a similar material used by God to create Adam in Genesis 2:7 (ESV):
+Earthen clay is an appropriate choice of illustration for the apostles and prophets since we see that a similar material used by God to create Adam in Genesis 2:7 (ESV):

 Then the Lord God formed the man of dust from the ground and breathed into his nostrils the breath of life, and the man became a living creature.